Battle of Kock (1939)

 The Battle of Kock was the final battle in the invasion of Poland at the beginning of World War II in Europe.
-It took place between 2–5 October 1939, near the town of Kock, in Poland.

-The Polish Independent Operational Group Polesie, led by General Franciszek Kleeberg, fought the German XIV Motorized Corps, led by General Gustav Anton von Wietersheim.
+It took place between October 2, 1939, and October 5, 1939, near the town of Kock in Poland.
+The Polish Independent Operational Group Polesie, led by General Franciszek Kleeberg, fought the German XIV Motorized Corps, which were led by General Gustav Anton von Wietersheim.

-Before the battle

-The Polish battle plan was disorganized due to few officers being available.
-The Wehrmacht had destroyed the Polish reserve and forced it to withdraw.
-Having taken heavy losses, the Polish armies retreated to Kraków and the Vistula river.
-From there, they took the route from Warsaw to Sandomierz.
-From Sandomierz, they were able to move on to the Lublin area.

-The eastern edge of the Vistula was defended by Lublin's weak army.
-The Polish forces were only camped in areas where they could cross the river easily (in case of an attack).
-Other German forces advanced to the Vistula and went on towards Zamość and Volodymyr-Volynskyi.

-The Polish Army at Kraków and Małopolska suffered heavy losses, and did not reach the San river front.
-Therefore, they were unable to organize a proper defense.
-Marshal Rydz Śmigły was tasked with the defense of southern Poland.
-The commander of army area IX Brześć, General Kleeberg, was responsible for the defense of the line from Pińsk to Brześć.
+Pre-battle context

+Although Polish forces had formed a coherent defensive strategy, rapid German advances combined with the Soviet invasion led to great disorganization within the Polish's plans.
+Additionally, Poland also suffered from a lack of trained officers, leading to many formations in the plan not being fully mobilized before the German invasion.
+Units stationed in Northern Poland, particularly near East Prussia suffered heavy losses and were forced to retreat south and southeast, in hopes of regrouping and establishing positions along natural barriers such as the Vistula and San rivers.

+Other units attempted to withdraw towards areas east of the Vistula, such as Lublin and Sandomierz.
+The rapid German advance, however, often disrupted communications and caused such retreats to be chaotic and fragmented.
+By the time in which Polish forces reached Lublin, their numbers were significantly diminished, greatly limiting their abilities to offer effective resistance.
+In the meantime, German forces advanced beyond the Vistula, moving in the direction of towns such as Zamość.
+To the east, Soviet forces enter Polish territory on September 17, occupying cities such as Volodymyr-Volynskyi.

+To the south, armies stationed around cities such as Kraków and Małopolska (lesser Poland) were defeated by the Wehrmacht Army Group South before being able to enter the San River line, thus preventing any coordinated defense formations in the region.
+During these events, Marshal Edward Rydz-Śmigły served as the Commander-in-Chief of the Polish Armed Forces during the campaign, while General Franciszek Kleeberg, who commanded Army Area IX and later organized the Independent Operational Group Polesie, was responsible for the defense of the eastern front between Pińsk and Brześć.

 Group organization

-On 8 September, General Kleeberg received orders from Marshal Rydz-Śmigły to organize a division of infantry from the depot division (a depot was where reserve soldiers and recruits were trained).
+On September 8, 1939, General Kleeberg received orders from Marshal Edward Rydz-Śmigły to organize a division of infantry from the depot division (a depot was where reserve soldiers and recruits were trained).
 General Kleeberg was also ordered to organize a defensive line from Brześć to Pińsk.
-While his forces were well-trained, they lacked heavy equipment as it had previously been dispatched to the front-line divisions.
+While his forces were well-trained, they lacked heavy equipment as they had previously been dispatched to the front-line divisions.